 Your child does not have to behave poorly; be encouraged and take action now.
-Remember that as adults we have the experience and grace to realize not to say the wrong thing, something we most likely learned from our parents and had reinforced by society.
+Remember that as adults we have the experience, poise, and grace to realize not to say the wrong thing, something we most likely learned from our parents and had reinforced by society.
 The key we must teach our children is to first be respectful in all things and to then think ahead before they open their mouths to speak.

 Words of Encouragement and Advice

 Children need to be taught to live well and be honoring.
 In addition to telling children what to do, parents should show by example.
 If you are modeling rudeness at home, do not expect your children to somehow turn out to be models of gracious behavior.
 Take responsibility for your child’s behavior and do something about it.
 Be a good role model that your child will want to follow.

 Give your youngster positive reinforcement.
 Children love praise, especially when it comes from a parent or loved one.
 Very often parents respond only to their children’s undesirable behavior, ignoring their victories and positive actions completely.
 This choice may actually have the reverse result.
 Children want attention anyway they can get it—even if that means doing bad things.
 Encourage them to continue behaving well.

 Teach five phrases that your child must master.
 These are "Thank you," "Please," "May I ..."
 "Excuse me," and "No, thank you."